6 Factors to Consider When Choosing Desk Booking Software

-Employees have spoken – and in droves, they’ve shouted their support for the hybrid working model.
-In fact, 62% of employees have stated their preference to work some of their time in-office and the remainder of it remotely.
-This trend suggests offices aren’t going anywhere anytime soon, as employees rely on a dedicated communal workspace for socialization, resources, collaboration, and a separation of work from their homes.
+This trend suggests offices aren’t going anywhere anytime soon.
+Employees rely on a dedicated communal workspace for socialization, resources, collaboration, and a separation of work from their homes.

-Still, the pandemic has shone a light on a reality of work – many employees can complete the core tasks of their jobs from anywhere so long as they have a laptop and internet connection.
-However, employees are still eager to get into the office.
-Only now, they might not want a dedicated desk waiting for them when they arrive.
+Still, the pandemic shined a light on a reality of work: Many employees can complete the core tasks of their jobs from anywhere, so long as they have a laptop and internet connection.
+Employees are still eager to get into the office—but they might not want or need a dedicated desk waiting for them when they arrive.

-These situations are where desk booking software comes into play.
-Since hybrid working is commonplace for many of us, desk booking software is a crucial inclusion in a company’s suite of HR and people ops technology.
-These tools allow employees to select a desk before coming into the office so they can better plan their remote and on-site days in a way that complements their personal lives and their teams’ in-office availability.
+Since hybrid work has become commonplace, desk booking software is a crucial inclusion in a company’s suite of HR and People Operations technology.
+A desk booking tool allows employees to select a desk before coming into the office, so they can better plan their remote and on-site days in a way that complements their personal lives and their teams’ in-office availability.

-Desk booking software is surging in popularity, but before making a purchase, you should start your search by considering the things you’ll need in your platform.
+Desk booking software is growing in popularity, but before making a purchase, you should start your search by considering the things you’ll need in your platform.

 To get you started, here are six of the most important factors to consider when selecting a desk booking software.